Your cookie preferences

 Switching to another fixed rate energy plan offers the peace of mind that your rates won't change until the end of the plan.
 If you're not comfortable with a plan that includes an exit fee in case you don't like your new supplier or a better deal comes along, you can simply filter your comparison results - there may be fixed plans that don't carry an early exit fee, though they could be more expensive.

-Sometimes variable rate plans are some of the cheapest energy deals, but keep in mind you won't be protected if your supplier puts up its prices.
+Sometimes standard variable rate tariffs are some of the cheapest energy deals, but keep in mind you won't be protected if your supplier puts up its prices.

 This is particularly worth noting when it comes to small suppliers, which can be more immediately impacted by changes to the wholesale gas and electricity market.
 That can lead to them having to be more reactive to wholesale changes and more likely to roll out price rises.